interstellar/starlight/starlight/doc/Protocol.md

 ### GuestRatchetAccount

-This is the account that is the source account for `Guest`'s [RatchetTx](#ratchettx).
+This is the account that is the source account for `Guest`’s [RatchetTx](#ratchettx).
 Its master key is `SecondThrowawayPubKey`.
 It is created by a